parisproffitt/TradingAdvisorChatbot/README.md

 ## Features

 1. **Interactive User Interface**
    The program engages users through a menu interface, allowing multiple queries and advice sessions.
+The chatbot responds to different user inputs with contextual guidance, simulating a real trading assistant.

    ![Menu Example](CB1.png)

-2. **Personalized Financial Advice**
+2. **Buying**
-   The chatbot responds to different user inputs with contextual guidance, simulating a real trading assistant.
+   Users can hypothetically buy shares of a company to see how their decisions will play out.

    ![Advice Example](CB2.png)

-3. **Buying**
+3. **Selling**
-   Users can hypothetically buy shares of a company to see how their decisions will play out.
+   Users can sell their shares of stock to demonstrate real-life trading scenarios.

    ![Scenario Example](CB3.png)